dagbjorn/microcoffeeoncloud/README.md

 ##### Store DockerHub access token in a GitHub secret

-Go back to your GitHub repo and add your DockerHub username and access token in GitHub secrets.
+Go back to your GitHub repo and add your DockerHub username and access token in two separate GitHub secrets.

 microcoffeeoncloud repo > Settings > Secrets > New repository secret
 - Name: DOCKERHUB_USER
 - Value: \<username\>
 - Add secret

-And add another one for the token.
+And another one for the token.

 - Name: DOCKERHUB_TOKEN
-- Value: <access token>
+- Value: \<access token\>
 - Add secret

 ##### Make sure Kubernetes Engine and Container Registry APIs are enabled